-An allergyis a hypersensitivity to a particular foreign antigen, called an allergen.
+An allergy is a hypersensitivity to a particular foreign antigen, called an allergen.
 When the immune system over-reacts to the allergen, it causes hypersensitivity producing tissue damage.
-The antigen is a chemical marker that identify cells whether “self” or “non-self” (foreign body).
-Antibodies, also called immune globulins (IgE) or gamma globulins, attached to antigens to “label” them for destruction of foreign body (Scanlon & Sanders, 2007).
+The antigen is a chemical marker that identifies cells whether “self” or “non-self” (foreign body).
+Antibodies, also called immune globulins (IgE) or gamma globulins, attached to antigens to “label” them for the destruction of foreign bodies (Scanlon & Sanders, 2007).

 – erythema – patch, generalized, red rash

 – urticaria – (hives, nettle rash, weals, welts) pale, pink or red, may look like nettle stings, different shapes and sizes, surrounded by a red flare, pruritic

 – angioedema – swelling of deeper tissues in the eyelids, lips, mouth and throat

 *Skin and mucosal changes often the first feature and present in over 80% of anaphylactic reactions (Soar et al, 2008).

 – pharyngeal/laryngeal edema

 – difficulty of breathing (dyspnea) / shortness of breath